 - No previous training or experience with productivity, planning, and creativity is required.
 Previous training and experience will make the course easier for you, though.

-Do you have an idea that you just haven't been able to figure out how to do anything with?
+Do you have an idea and you just haven't been able to figure out how to do anything with it?

 Or maybe you've started working on a project and it's gotten stuck — and you're having a hard time figuring out how to get it unstuck and done.